kieranpotts/rootfiles/docs/en/workflow.md

    With everything pushed to the remotes, you can safely delete the temporary development branch from your local repository.

    ```
-   git branch -d dev/<issue-number>-<description>
+   git branch -d dev/<issue>-<description>
    ```

-   If your pull request is accepted, and after your work is merged into the upstream repository, you can delete the development branch from your remote origin repository, too:
+   The maintainers of the upstream repository will review your work.
+If the changes are accepted, they will be merged into the upstream repository.
+When your PR is eventually closed by the project maintainers, it will be safe for your to delete the development branch from your remote origin repository, too:

    ```
-   git push origin :dev/<issue-number>-<description>
+   git push origin :dev/<issue>-<description>
    ```